slep2-0/WindowsRootkit/README.md

 ![STABLE](https://img.shields.io/badge/Status-STABLE-darkgreen?style=for-the-badge)

+**HOOKING Is currently very badly implemented, this was back in the days I was codin kinda stupid, please do not use them :)**

 **Project is not currently updated, as I keep my focus on [my operating system](https://github.com/slep2-0/MyOS) currently, but you are still welcome to create issues, they will be responded to**

 This project implements a Windows kernel-mode rootkit compatible with Windows XP, 7, 10, and 11.
 It provides core features for process and driver manipulation.
 Use this only in controlled, ethical penetration-testing environments (e.g., virtual machines).